 These in-app messages are accepted by both mobile apps and web applications.

-|Message Type||Type Description||Available Layouts||Other Options|
+|Message Type||Type Description||Available Layouts||Other Options||Recommended Use|

 |Full-Screen||Messages that cover the entire screen with a message block.||

 |Modal||Messages that cover the entire screen with a screen overlay and a message block.||

 These in-app messages are customizable to your needs.

-|Message Type||Type Description||Available Layouts||Other Options|
+|Message Type||Type Description||Available Layouts||Requirements||Recommended Use|

-|Email Capture Form||Typically used to capture the viewer’s email.||None||None|
+|Email Capture Form||Typically used to capture the viewer’s email.||N/A||Must set

 |Web Modal with CSS||Modal messages for web with customizable CSS.||

 If Braze detects that you don’t have a close or dismissal button included in your code, we will request that you add one in.
-For your convenience, we have provided a snippet that you can copy and pasted into your code:
+For your convenience, we have provided a snippet that you can copy and paste into your code:

 The Compose tab allows you to edit all aspects of your message’s content and behavior.

-|Language||See our full list of available languages.||Click Add Languages and select your desired languages from the provided list.
-This will insert liquid into your message.
-We recommend selecting your languages before writing your content so you can fill in your text where it belongs in the liquid.|
+Click Add Languages and select your desired languages from the provided list.
+This will insert Liquid into your message.
+We recommend selecting your languages before writing your content so you can fill in your text where it belongs in the Liquid.
+See our full list of available languages.

-|Image||Upload Image, Pick a Badge, or use Font Awesome.||Where applicable, click Include Image or Upload Image and follow the presented instructions.
-Each message type and platform may have it’s own suggested proportions and requirements—be sure to check what those are before commissioning or making an image from scratch!
+Depending on your message type, you can Upload Image, Pick a Badge, or use Font Awesome.
+To upload an image, click Add Image or provide an image URL.
+Clicking Add Image opens the Media Library, where you can select a previously uploaded image or add a new one.
+Each message type and platform may have its own suggested proportions and requirements—be sure to check what those are before commissioning or making an image from scratch!

-|Button Text & On Click Behavior||Add up to two buttons.||You can create and edit custom button text and color.
-You can also add Terms of Service Link within Web Email Capture forms.|
+When available for your message type, you can have up to two buttons appear under your body of text.
+You can create and edit custom button text and color.
+You can also add Terms of Service Link within email capture forms.

-If you choose to only use one button, it will automatically adjust to take over the available space at the bottom of your message, instead of leaving room for an additional button.
+If you choose to only use one button, it will automatically adjust to take over the available space at the bottom of your message instead of leaving room for an additional button.

 If you decide to format these buttons with your own colors, we recommend that you use Button 2 for your more preferred result.
 In other words, if you want your user to click on one button more than the other, make sure it is on the right.
 The right button has often displayed better potential to get clicked, especially if it has a somewhat contrasting or otherwise stand-out color from the rest of the message.
 This is only emphasized when the button on the left blends more visually with the message.